 Thoroughly wash your hands with soap and warm water.

 - Inspect your breast pump kit and accessories as you assemble the pump.
-Tubing that’s moldy or that has water droplets inside needs to be thrown away.
+Tubing that’s moldy or has water droplets inside must be thrown away.

-- Use disinfectant wipes to clean your breast pump dials, switches, and the surface that you’ll place it on.
+- Use disinfectant wipes to clean your breast pump dials, switches, and the surface on which you’ll place it.

 After Each Pumping Session: